For Payments

 DELETE/v1/webhooks/endpoints/:id

-Start billing in 10 minutes.
+Start billing in ten minutes.

 Spin up an API key, drop the SDK into your app, take your first charge on testnet.
 Mainnet ships when the testnet has done its homework.